Roadmap to optimal dog health: Navigate from A to Z with confidence

 Here are some tips for keeping your dog’s eyes healthy:

-- If you notice any changes in your dog’s eyes, such as cloudiness, redness, or discharge, take him to the vet immediately.
+• If you notice any changes in your dog’s eyes, such as cloudiness, redness, or discharge, take him to the vet immediately.

-- Make sure your dog gets plenty of exercise and fresh air every day.
-This will help keep his overall health in tip-top shape, which will, in turn, help his eyes stay healthy.
+• Make sure your dog gets plenty of exercise and fresh air every day.
+This will help keep his overall health in tip-top shape, which, in turn, will help his eyes stay healthy.

 Fleas and ticks

-Fleas and ticks are parasites that can cause your dog several health problems, including skin irritation, allergies, and even diseases.
+Fleas and ticks are parasites that can cause your dog several health problems, including skin irritation, allergies, and diseases.

 Follow the directions carefully when using any of these products, as they can be toxic if misused.